Amy Huberman

-Amy Huberman (born 20 March 1979) is an Irish actress and writer.
+Amy Huberman (born 28 March 1979) is an Irish actress and writer.
 She is known for her role as Daisy in the RTÉ drama series The Clinic.
 In 2018, she began writing and starring in the comedy series Finding Joy.

 Early life

-Huberman grew up in Dublin, south Dublin.
+Huberman grew up in south Dublin.
 She is the middle child of three siblings and the only daughter.
 Her father Harold was born in London to a Polish Jewish family; her mother Sandra is from County Wexford.
 Her parents married in 1974.
 Her brother, Mark Huberman, is also an actor and worked in films such as Boy Eats Girl and on The Clinic as Kieran Miller.

 She was educated at Loreto College, Foxrock and she took classes in the Betty Ann Norton Drama School.
 Following school, she attended University College Dublin (UCD) intending to become a social worker, but when she found the drama society her career took a different direction.